oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

 ```

 GraalVM also supports running Node.js applications.
-The Node.js support is not installed by default, but can be easily added with GraalVM Updater:
+The Node.js support is not installed by default, but can be easily added with this command:
 ```shell
 gu install nodejs
 ```